curry-packages/ports/README.md

 ports: Distributed programming with ports
 =========================================

-This package contains a library for distributed programming with ports.
+This package contains the library `Netowrk.Ports` for distributed programming with ports.
 In contrast to similar concepts in other languages, this library allows sending logic variables over ports which can be used as back channels.